walterhiggins/blog/posts/LSD.md

 > sessions, the study volunteers, some of the best and brightest in their
 > fields, sounded like tripped-out neopagans at a backwoods gathering.
 > Their minds, they said, had blossomed and contracted with the universe.
-> They&#146;d beheld irregular but clean geometrical patterns glistening into
+> They'd beheld irregular but clean geometrical patterns glistening into
 > infinity, felt a rightness before solutions manifested, and even
 > shapeshifted into relevant formulas, concepts, and raw materials.
 >
-> But here&#146;s the clincher.
+> But here's the clincher.
 > After their 5HT2A neural receptors simmered down, they remained firm:
 > LSD absolutely had helped them solve their complex, seemingly
 > intractable problems.
 And the establishment agreed.
 The 26 men unleashed